ThanushKrishna/ThanushKrishna/README.md

 - <a href=https://github.com/ThanushKrishna/smart> SMART-APP </a>: A Smart app for Motor Insurance Data management.
 - <a href=https://github.com/ThanushKrishna/issue-tracker> ISSUE-TRACKER </a>: A simple tool for Issue Tracking.

-## 🌱 Currently Learning
+- <a href=https://github.com/ThanushKrishna/trvl> TRVL </a>: A Travelling Blog Landing Page.

-- Exploring machine learning algorithms
+## 🌱 Currently Activities

-- Improving my design skills with Figma
+- Developing a new Next.Js application **Issue-Tracker** for one of my Clients

 ## 📫 Let's Connect